 In Boston, Massachusetts

-Focusing on providing high-quality telehealth services for college, graduate students, professionals, and individual adults
+Focusing on providing high-quality telehealth services for individuals, couples, and families.

 People seek therapy for many reasons.
 Some want help with emotional problems such as anxiety, depression, or coming to terms with traumatic experiences.
 Others may feel stuck in repetitive patterns that prevent them from feeling satisfied or finding meaning in their lives.
-Many people simply want to talk through issues or have a deeper self-understanding.
+Many people simply want to talk through issues, have a deeper self-understanding, or improve relationships.

 feeling nervous, restless, or tense

 having worries, dreads, fears, a sense of impending danger, panic, or doom